 - Connect families with mentors and support to help each family become self-sufficient

 - Eliminate the stress of homelessness on children by ending the cycle of family homelessness

 In 1997, twelve Grand Rapids congregations came together to offer their facilities and volunteers to shelter families with children experiencing homelessness.
 Known as Greater Grand Rapids Interfaith Hospitality Network (IHN), the group was an affiliate of a larger network of shelters around the country.
-Ten years later, IHN joined the national organization and changed its name to Family Promise of Grand Rapids.
+Ten years later, IHN joined the national organization and changed its name to Family Promise of West Michigan.
 Today, we have grown to include well over 60 congregations, dozens of businesses, thousands of volunteers, and is one of 225 affiliates around the country.
 We are united in our efforts to help end homelessness, one family at a time.